laurilehmijoki/s3_website/README.md

 The setting allows `s3_website push` to infer whether a redirect exists or not.
 You will experience faster `push` performance when this setting is `true`.

-However, if this setting is enabled and you modify the `redirects` setting in *s3_website.yml*, use `push --force` to apply the modified values.
+If this setting is enabled and you modify the `redirects` setting in *s3_website.yml*, use `push --force` to apply the modified values.

 For backward-compatibility reasons, this setting is `false` by default.